Some say crafting a good App Store page is an art, but we say it’s a science.

 Culturalization is the process of optimizing the messages you’re showing to different regions based on their unique values and behaviors.

 In almost all tests that had both a translated variation and a culturalized variation, the culturalized variation won.
 This goes to show that you can achieve a higher CVR lift by designing your store to fit a specific culture versus just a literal translation.
-For best practices on culturalizing your app, read this.
+For best practices, read our guide to culturalizing your app.

 10. Test Frequently

 The App Store and Google Play are dynamic.
-What works now might not work next month, which means you should be testing frequently in order to learn and evolve with the market.
+What works now for app conversion rate optimization might not work next month, which means you should be testing frequently in order to learn and evolve with the market.

 Leading apps test their creative assets at least 2-4 times before each release

-Now that you know our top 10 ASO tips, you’re ready to put them to the test!
+Now that you know our top 10 ASO tips on how to increase your app conversion rate, you’re ready to put them to the test!

 If you’d like to start optimizing your creatives or would like help building your ASO strategy, feel free to contact us at [email protected]!